brandonjurado/brandonjurado/README.md

 # Hey, I'm Brandon! 👋

 I'm a software engineer at T-Mobile, where I work on building emerging technology solutions.
 I enjoy learning and building tools related to whatever trend I'm following at the time!
-In the past that has been: blockchain, GoLang, React, Angular, Vue and Swift to name a few, sometimes circling back.
+Currently that is all things Web3 and Solidity, which has rekindled my interest in crypto from when I first discovered BTC in 2013.
+In the past, my interests and/or side projects have been built on: GoLang, React, Angular, Vue, Kotlin and Swift to name a few.

 ## Previously...
 * I helped identify malicious actors through Identity Access Management for [USAA](https://www.usaa.com/) 🕵️🏦